-The 2015-2016 One Book
+The 2016-2017 One Book

-Weed Land is available in accessible formats.
+The Other Wes Moore is available in accessible formats.
 Please contact the High Tech Center of Services to Students with Disabilities (SSWD) at 916-278-7915.
 Please note that SSWD is only able to give access to alternative media for the One Book under certain conditions.
 Students must be registered with SSWD and be approved for alternative media accommodations at the High Tech Center.
 The One Book must required reading material and the student will need to provide proof of purchase.
 For more information, please contact SSWD at email@example.com or (916) 278-6955 or (916) 278-7239 (TTY) for assistance.